ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 A normal development starts typically with a framework and fill out functions defined in additional libraries throught an API.
 Both of them, libraries and frameworks, define API, which is used for developer to use.

+## Long Term Support

+[AngularJS][2], the first version of Angular, is still a supported framework.
+The release of version 2 in the year 2016 came with such a huge refactoring, that we can speak of two stand alone frameworks.
+On 1.
+July 2018 AngularJS entered a [3 year Long Term Support][30] period.

 ## Human Resources

 Another important question to ask before choosing Angular - or general any library, tool or framework - is which developers are at your disposal.
 "It's standing and it's falling with the people." used to say my grandma.
 And so if there are some high skilled Angular developers available to realize the project, just choose it.
 But keep in mind if there are only one or two developer on board, the project might depends on these guys, if you don't have access to others.
 Good developers are rare these times.

+## Trends

+Angular is a mature framework.
+This is seen in the trends of the last five years world wide and in the last 12 months in Germany.
+The values give the search interest relative to the highest point in the chart.
+The value 100 stands for the highest popular of this search term.
+The value of 50 means that the term is half popular and the value 0 means that there is not enough data to provide for.

+![Google Trends, World, last 5 years][32]
+(Source: [Google Trends, World, last 5 years][34])

+![Google Trends, Germany, last 12 month][33]
+(Source: [Google Trends, Germany, last 12 month][35])

 ## Conclusion